-The goal of this website is to expose the incorrect statements, false claims, and outright lies made by Project Coyote, its members, and some of its supporters.
+The goal of this website is to expose the incorrect statements, false claims, and outright lies made by animal rights groups like Project Coyote, its members, and some of its supporters.
 Wherever possible we will provide backup documentation on each of our statements.
 Its our first priority to provide you with the facts.

-Camilla Hovey Fox, Founder and Executive Director of Project Coyote, is a dedicated animal rights activist.
-Camilla has been giving a voice to the voiceless for decades; shouldn’t that voice reflect sincerity and integrity?
-I think so, especially if you're claiming the activity of those you disagree with as: “ethically repugnant, morally bankrupt, and ecologically indefensible.”
+Project Coyote Founder and Executive Director, Camilla Fox is a dedicated animal rights activist.
+Ms Fox has been giving a voice to the voiceless for decades; shouldn’t that voice reflect sincerity and integrity?
+I would say yes, especially if you're claiming the activity of those you disagree with as: “ethically repugnant, morally bankrupt, and ecologically indefensible.”

 Children are naive, trusting, impressionable and are easily manipulated.
 On top of that children are naturally attracted to animals.
 So its no surprise Fox has made it an important part of her strategy to include children as part of her activism to emotionally manipulate the public..
 HERE and HERE

 Ms. Fox may have learned her extreme views on animal activism from her father but more importantly, Fox does NOT have a background in science.
 Fox graduated Magna Cum Laude from Boston University where she earned a Bachelor of Arts majoring in English with a minor in Women's Studies HERE.
 Fox's Masters degree in Environmental Studies and Sustainability from Prescott College in Arizona has little to do with science and more to do with learning to start a non profit activist group.
 Just as interesting, Fox's Masters degree is a 36 unit online degree.
 SOURCE